igorski/MWEngine/README.md

 Please vote on feature requests by using the Thumbs Up/Down reaction on the first post.

 ### C++ ???
-What about Java ?
+What about Java / Kotlin ?

-Though the library is written in C++ (and can be used solely within this context), the library can be built using JNI (Java Native Interface) which makes its API expose itself to Java, while still executing in a native layer outside of the Dalvik/ART VM.
+Though the library is written in C++ (and can be used solely within this context), the library can be built using JNI (Java Native Interface) which makes its API expose itself to Java, while still executing in a native layer outside of the JVM.
 In other words : high performance of the engine is ensured by the native layer operations, while ease of development is ensured by delegating application logic / UI to the realm of the Android Java SDK.

 Whether you intend to use MWEngine for its sample based playback or to leverage its built-in synthesizer and